funilrys/PyFunceble/docs/usage.rst

     -uf URL_FILE, --url-file URL_FILE
                             Test a file with a list of URL.
 If a URL is given we download and test the content of the given URL.
+    -ua USER_AGENT, --user-agent USER_AGENT
+                            Set the user-agent to use and set everytime we interact with everything which is not our logs sharing system.
     -v, --version         show program's version number and exit

     Crafted with ♥ by Nissar Chababy (Funilrys) with the